hammad25/virtus-training-club/README.md

 ## User Stories
+### Home page
 * The Website target user is interested in functional fitness and looking to join a local club.
-* Should be able to quickly gain an overview of what the training club is about via the landing page.
+* Should be able to gain an overview of what the training club is about via the landing page.

+### Training page
-* Should be able to see who the trainers are that lead the training programs.
+* Should be able to see who the trainers are at Virtus.
 * Should be able to see what fitness programs and mobility classes are offered at the training club.
 * Should be able to identify what level of experience is required to take a specific class.
 * Should be able to get detailed information on times classes are held.

+### Join Us page
 * Should be able to contact the club and make a booking or find out further information.
+* Should be able to get club contact details and mao location.
 * Should be able to access social media platforms and engage with the broader community.
      <hr>